brenton-leighton/ros_docker/README.md

 # ros_docker

-Containers for working with ROS in Docker.
+Example containers for working with ROS in Docker.
+Some functionality was inspired by [rocker](https://github.com/osrf/rocker), but other things are only possible by defining the containers.

+The scripts used to start the containers are fairly trivial and the containers can be run directly from the compose files by replacing some variables (e.g. to run the containers from an IDE).

 All the containers:

 - Run as the current user
 - Set environment variables from the host
-- Mount a host folder for the home directory to allow for persistent bash history, configuration files, etc.
+- Mount a host directory as the home directory in the container, to allow for persistent bash history, configuration files, etc.
 - Source ROS setup scripts from common locations (and for bash too)
 - Set up colcon command completion (for ROS 2)

 Additionally:

-- The `*-avahi` containers install packages and mount a directory and file to enable using Avahi mDNS/DNS-SD in the container (for looking up .local addresses)
+- The `*-avahi` containers allow for using Avahi mDNS/DNS-SD in the container (for looking up .local addresses)
 - The `*-perception-tensorrt` containers install NVIDIA CUDA, TensorRT, and other dependencies, and run using NVIDIA Container Toolkit
-- The `*-desktop-full` containers mount a directory and file to enable running graphical applications in the container
+- The `*-desktop-full` containers allow for running graphical applications in the container
-- The `*-desktop-full-nvdia` containers also add a file (`10_nvidia.json`) to enable NVIDIA GPU acceleration for graphical applications
+- The `*-desktop-full-nvdia` containers allow for running graphical applications with NVIDIA GPU acceleration in the container

 ## Prerequisites